 WHO ARE WE?

-Casa Digna SF AC is a community of people who want to help those who could use a hand up in an economy that cannot support their basic needs.
+Casa Digna is a community of people who want to help those who could use a hand up in an economy that cannot support their basic needs.
 While doing so we are cleaning up the local area by taking advantage of a resource readily available to us in abundance, Old Tires!

 Yes, we are building Dignified homes out of recycled tires and clay-based dirt.
 The result is a well-insulated home that will last, we believe, forever.
 Not a house that will need constant maintenance.
 We are providing everything needed to build each home and managing every step of the building process.